JaneliaSciComp/Neuroptikon/Source/Documentation/Source/Scripting/Region.rst

 Regions
 =======

-.. class:: Network.Region.Region
+.. class:: network.region.Region

 Regions represent a physical subset of a nervous system.
 They can also be hierarchical with regions nested within other regions.
-Regions can also be associated with an entry in one of the :class:`ontologies <Library.Ontology.Ontology>` in the library.
+Regions can also be associated with an entry in one of the :class:`ontologies <library.ontology.Ontology>` in the library.

-You create a region by :meth:`messaging <Network.Network.Network.createRegion>` a :class:`network <Network.Network.Network>`:
+You create a region by :meth:`messaging <network.network.Network.createRegion>` a :class:`network <network.network.Network>`:

 >>> region1 = network.createRegion(...)

-.. automethod:: Network.Region.Region.projectToRegion
+.. automethod:: network.region.Region.projectToRegion